Industrial Logistics Properties Trust (ILPT): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

 ILPT did not have traditional founders in the startup sense.
-It was established through the strategic decision of Select Income REIT's leadership and board.
-Management services have been provided by The RMR Group since inception.
+It was established through the corporate restructuring of its predecessor.
+Its management services have been provided by The RMR Group, an alternative asset management company, since its inception.

 Initial capital/funding